Relative p-adic Hodge theory: Foundations: Introduction

 Suppose first that $L$ is a perfect field of characteristic $p$ complete for a multiplicative norm, with valuation ring $\gotho_L$.
 Let $W(\gotho_L)$ be the ring of $p$-typical Witt vectors over $\gotho_L$.
 One can generate certain fields of characteristic $0$ by quotienting $W(\gotho_L)$ by certain principal ideals and then inverting $p$.
 For instance, for $L$ the completed perfect closure of $\Fp((\overline{\pi}))$ and

-we may identify $W(\gotho_L)/(z)$ with the completion of $\Qp(\mu_{p^\infty})$.
+we may identify $W(\gotho_L)/(z)$ with the ring of integers of the completion of $\Qp(\mu_{p^\infty})$.
 The relevant condition (that of being \emph{primitive of degree $1$} in the sense of Fargues and Fontaine \cite{fargues-fontaine}) is a Witt vector analogue of the property of an element of $\Zp\llbracket T \rrbracket$ being associated to a monic linear polynomial whose constant term is not invertible in $\Zp$ (which allows use of the division algorithm to identify the quotient by this element with $\Zp$).
 See Definition~\ref{D:primitive}.

 Using this construction, we obtain a correspondence between certain complete fields of mixed characteristic (which we call \emph{perfectoid fields}, following \cite{scholze1}) and perfect fields of characteristic $p$ together with appropriate principal ideals in the ring of Witt vectors over the valuation ring (see Theorem~\ref{T:perfectoid field}).
 It is not immediate from the construction that the former category is closed under formation of finite extensions, but this turns out to be true and not too difficult to check (see Theorem~\ref{T:mixed lift field}).
 In particular, we recover the field of norms correspondence.